Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 • a broad field of interest

-I suggest using your own background and your own writing history as a point of entry for identifying a topic.
+Using your own background and writing history as a starting point can be helpful for a few reasons for it:

-1. Writing a good essay takes a lot of time
+1. Writing a strong essay takes time

-To have something to say on a legal issue, you need to be aware of its context, existing debates, the names of researchers known for their expertise in the field, remaining gaps in the literature, and the like.
-All of that requires extensive background knowledge of the subject.
+To have something to say on a legal issue, you need to be aware of its context, the existing debates, the names of researchers known for their expertise in the field, remaining gaps in the literature, and the like.
+All that requires extensive background knowledge of the subject.

 In the process of writing the essay, you’ll be making notes, digesting ideas, making connections between them, deciding what you agree or disagree with, and formulating your own arguments.
 All of that takes neural connections.
 And neural connections take time to form.